Last Updated on 03/08/2021 at 15:40

 What if I had to shield before?

-Scotland's Chief Medical Officer is writing to everyone who falls into the shielding category with advice of what to do in level 0 and beyond as Scotland has now moved into Level 0.
+Scotland's Chief Medical Officer is writing to everyone who falls into the shielding category with advice of what to do in Level 0 and beyond.

 As Scotland changes local protection levels, you should follow the appropriate health advice associated with that level.
 You can find guidance on the Scottish Government's website.